Aesthetic Questions to Ask If Going Flat After Mastectomy

 Body Image After Mastectomy

 Body Image After a Mastectomy Body image after mastectomy is difficult for many women.
 I went through this myself after a bilateral double mastectomy.
 It is my own definition but I define women who live with mastectomies, “hidden amputees”.
 No one sees you are missing body parts when you wear prosthesis.
 No one feels what you feel each time you see a reflection of yourself in the mirror or try to pick out something to make you look feminine or sexy when you want to step out for a social event.
-No one truly understands the desire to just magically want the clock to turn back before you had to have your breasts removed due to cancer; no one except you.
+Nor does anyone truly understand the desire to just magically want the clock to turn back before you had to have your breasts removed due to cancer; no one except you.
 What was your personal choice?
 How did a mastectomy change your body image and how have you dealt with it?
-Did you decide to have reconstruction, wear prosthesis, cover Continue Reading →
+Did you decide to have reconstruction, wear prosthesis, Continue Reading →